|

 - Personal Mortgages extended to family and friends, or offered as a sweetener on property you sell to a stranger.

-- Mutual Funds holding mortgages.
+- Mutual Funds and ETFs holding mortgages.

 - Derivatives